 Keeping everyone safe during the Halloween festivities in Denver is important.
-Everyone is able to have a fantastic time while out, trick-or-treating, checking out yard displays or just experiencing the fall weather.
-Now, hopefully you won’t need to do anything in order to keep your neighborhood safe from anything bad happening, but you can never been too safe.
-This way, regardless of where in Denver you live or what kind of plans you have, everyone is able to remain safe and sound.
+Everyone should be able to have a fantastic time while out trick-or-treating, checking out yard displays, or just experiencing the fall weather.
+Now, hopefully you won’t need to do anything in order to keep your home or neighborhood safe from anything bad happening, but you can never been too safe.
+Regardless of where in Denver you live or what kind of plans you have, keep these tips in mind so everyone is able to remain safe and sound.

 This is right around the time of year where it starts to get dark earlier.
-To help keep everyone safe, you need to have all the lights on that you can on the outside.
-As tree limbs and leafs start to fall to the ground and other debris collects, make sure everyone knows where everything is and what is own the ground the the help of proper lighting.
-So, from lights around the front door all the way to garden variety lights, this is the perfect time to keep everything up to date.
+To help keep everyone safe, you should be sure to turn all the lights on that you can on the outside of your home.
+As tree limbs and leaves start to fall to the ground and other debris collects on sidewalks and pathways, make sure everyone knows what is on the ground with the help of proper lighting.
+So, from lights around the front door all the way to garden lights, this is the perfect time to keep everything up to date and well-illuminated.

 Clean Up the Yard

-As kids approach your home in search for candy and other good treats, you want to keep their road clear.
-So, this first means to keep the sidewalk and road clear of leafs.
+As kids approach your home in search of candy and other fun treats, you want to keep their path clear.
+So, this first means to keep the sidewalk and road clear of leaves.
 As you know, this debris becomes wet as it sticks to the ground, which in turn can lead to people slipping and all sorts of other problems.
-You want to keep those little feet up right, so your first job needs to be remove the debris from the street and sidewalk around the house.
-Hopefully make sure everyone else around the neighborhood is able to do the same.
+You want to keep those little feet upright, so your first job needs to be removing the debris from the street and sidewalk around the house.
+Hopefully this will make sure everyone else around the neighborhood is able to do the same.
 After all, if organic debris starts collecting on the sidewalks, children are more likely to walk in the streets, which can cause all sorts of dangerous problems.

 Keep Everyone Together

-If you are lucky enough to have someone at home to hand out candy and someone to go out with the kinds for trick-or-treating, then you are already ahead of the curve.
+If you are lucky enough to have someone at home to hand out candy and someone to go out with the kids for trick-or-treating, then you are already ahead of the curve.
 However, there are going to be those households who don’t have enough adults at home during this time to go with their children.
 If that is the case, it is important to offer a helping hand to these individuals.
 This way, the children who do not have adult supervision are able to head out alongside you.
 This way, you can have a group of children so they can all have fun together and the other adults can rest comfortably knowing they are in good hands.
-You can even turn it into an adult, child group.
+You can even turn it into an adult/child group with friends from the neighborhood.
 Your children might be at the age where they want to do most of the trick-or-treating on their own, but yet not old enough to be out completely by themselves.
-When this is the case, you can have a couple parents walk together and maybe stay back several houses.
-This way, the kinds can feel like they are on their own time and yet they are still within a very short distance of adult supervision.
+When this is the case, you can have a couple parents walk together and maybe stay back a few houses.
+This way, the kids can feel like they are on their own and yet they are still within a very short distance of adult supervision.
 It is another win-win for everyone.

 Lock it Up